Erasmus+ Mobility Grant for Training Purposes

-You have many possibilities when finding out where you want to go.
-OsloMet cooperates with partner institutions in most countries included in Erasmus+.
-This includes the 28 EU-countries, in addition to Iceland, Liechtenstein, Turkey, Macedonia and Serbia.
-Please contact the Erasmus+ team to find out where you can go.
-You may also visit enterprises, organisations, schools, government agencies etc. in the Erasmus + countries.
+You have many possibilities to choose from when deciding where you want to go.
+OsloMet cooperates with partner institutions in most countries included in the Erasmus+ programme.
+This includes the 27 EU-countries, in addition to Iceland, Liechtenstein, Turkey, North Macedonia and Serbia.

 Your visit must be clarified with your Head of Section.

-We have gathered some stories as examples of how to use the Erasmus+ Mobility Grant for professional development.
+We have gathered some stories from your colleagues who have used the Erasmus+ Mobility Grant for professional development.
 Take a look and be inspired!